Laboratory Training 3

 in a cycle values of square roots of intermediate values.

-To calculate the square root, we can use the standard sqrt()
+To calculate the square root, we can use the standard sqrt() function, which is declared in the cmath header file.

-#include <iostream> #include <cmath> using namespace std; int main() { double from, to, step; cout << "Enter the left border, right border, and step of argument: "; cin >> from >> to >> step; if (from < 0 || to < 0 || from >= to || step <= 0) { cout << "Wrong data\n"; } else { // The main program loop: for (double x = from; x <= to; x += step) { cout << "x = " << x << "\t y = " << sqrt(x) << endl; } } return 0; }
+#include <iostream> #include <cmath>using namespace std;int main() {double from, to, step; cout << "Enter the left border, right border, and step of argument: "; cin >> from >> to >> step;if (from < 0 || to < 0 || from >= to || step <= 0) { cout << "Wrong data\n"; }else {// The main program loop: for (double x = from; x <= to; x += step) { cout << "x = " << x << "\t y = " << sqrt(x) << endl; } }return 0; }

 The table of x and y values should be shown after launching program.